Jirushi-I/Amethyst.md/README.md

 # Amethyst.md
-Dropping ideas in a database to get designers unemployed
+Dropping ideas in an Obsidian.md database to get designers unemployed